bjorn-sys/VIDEO-GAMES-SALES-ANALYSIS/README.md

 📊 Project Overview

-This project focuses on the analysis of video game sales across different platforms, regions, and genres.
-The primary objective is to extract insights related to trends in game production, popular genres, and regional sales distribution.
+This project presents an in-depth analysis of video game sales across various platforms, regions, and genres.
+The primary objective is to identify trends in game production, popular genres, regional sales performance, and high-performing publishers.
+These insights aim to support strategic decision-making within the gaming industry.

 ---

 🧾 Dataset Description

-The dataset includes the following key columns:
+The dataset used for this analysis includes the following key columns:

+Name: Title of the video game

+Platform: Platform on which the game was released (e.g., PS2, Xbox 360, Wii)

+Year: Year of release

+Genre: Game genre (e.g., Action, Sports)

+Publisher: Game publisher

+NA_Sales: Sales in North America (in millions)

+EU_Sales: Sales in Europe (in millions)

+JP_Sales: Sales in Japan (in millions)

+Other_Sales: Sales in other regions (in millions)

+Global_Sales: Total global sales (in millions)

 ---

 📈 Key Insights

-📅 Game Production by Year
+🗓️ Game Production by Year

-2008 and 2009 were the most prolific years in terms of game releases.
+Most prolific years:

 2009: 1,431 games